What is DCOI?

 - Closing Data Centers

 DCOI also stipulates the adoption of a Data Center Infrastructure Management (DCIM) system to automate and replace the current manual methods of monitoring and managing facilities’ power use, as well as provide proof that data center energy efficiency goals are being achieved.
 To help comply with DCOI mandates and prove efficiency goals are met, Nlyte provides 5 DCOI optimization metrics:

 Office of Management and Budget (OMB) Policy Adviser Sean Casey states, “Over the course of the initiative, by the end of FY18, we will target a $1.4 billion reduction in annual spending attributable to physical data centers.
 As agencies ramp up and work to achieve that reduction, cumulatively, over the three-year initiative, we will save approximately $2.4 billion.”

 DCIM is vital to achieving the data center optimization goals stipulated by the Federal Government in DCOI

-The post What is DCOI & How Does It Effect Energy Efficiency? appeared first on Nlyte.
+The post What is the Federal Data Center Optimization Initiative (DCOI)? appeared first on Nlyte.